Frequently asked questions (FAQs)

 - Accessible toilets on all levels of City Hall and within the Museum on Level 3

-Please note that wheelchair access is not available for the Clock Tower, as there are narrow stairs with railings to climb to access the viewing platform.
+- Please note that wheelchair access is not available for the Clock Tower, as there are narrow stairs with railings to access the viewing platform.

 How can I get to the Museum of Brisbane?

 Museum of Brisbane is located in the CBD on Level 3 of City Hall, 64 Adelaide Street, King George Square, Brisbane.